buwituze/alu-web-development/html-advanced/Read.md

-This project is to build an online platform for a school.
+This project is to build an online platform for Smileschool.